Tony Hanson: 1977 NBA draft

 Following four successful years with Huskies, Hanson was picked by New Orleans Jazz in the third round of the 1977 NBA draft.
 He played preseason but due to Injury he continued his career in Europe.

 European career

-After not making the New Orleans Jazz first team, Hanson moved to Europe and had highly successful career in Italy, France, Northern Ireland and England.
-His endeavors in England led him to Tees Valley Mohawks, where he became coach after retirement winning countless trophies throughout the years with a star studded cast which featured UConn alumnus such as EJ Harrison a 1999 NCAA Championship winner.
+After failing to make the Utah Jazz roster, Hanson moved to Europe and played professionally in Italy, France, Northern Ireland, and England.
+In England, he later joined the Tees Valley Mohawks, where he became head coach following his retirement as a player.
+During his tenure, the team won multiple trophies and featured former University of Connecticut player E.J.
+Harrison, a member of the university's 1999 NCAA championship team.

 Post-retirement

 After retiring from basketball, Hanson set up Hoop Dreams Social Enterprise, utilizing his degree in Special Education to run an initiative to help young people with education problems, using basketball to aid them.
 He was also chairperson of Middlesbrough Black & Minority Ethnic Network, championing under represented ethnic groups in the UK.
 His charitable work led to him being awarded an MBE in 2007.
 Then culture secretary Tessa Jowell, who presented with Hanson the award, said of him, "Thanks to Mr Hanson's tireless efforts, thousands of young people in Tees Valley have benefited from the opportunities created by the Hoop Dreams Social Enterprise."

 He was chairman of Tees Valley Mohawks Basketball Club, who compete in the top tier of English basketball.
 He died of a suspected heart attack on November 25, 2018, in Windham, Connecticut.